lmaurits/BEASTling/docs/tutorial.rst

     $ ls
     [...]
-    beastling.log
+    ie_vocabulary.log
-    beastling.nex
+    ie_vocabulary.nex
-    beastling.xml
+    ie_vocabulary.xml
     [...]

-``beastling.log`` is a log file which contains various details of each of the 10,000 trees sampled in this analysis, including their prior probability, likelihood and posterior probability, as well as the height of the tree.
+``ie_vocabulary.log`` is a log file which contains various details of each of the 10,000 trees sampled in this analysis, including their prior probability, likelihood and posterior probability, as well as the height of the tree.
 In more complicated analyses, this file will contain much more information, like rates of change for different features in the dataset, details of evolutionary clock models, the ages of certain clades in the tree and more.

-``beastling.log`` is a tab separated value (tsv) file.
+``ie_vocabulary.log`` is a tab separated value (tsv) file.
 You should be able to open it up in a spreadsheet program like Microsoft Excel, `LibreOffice Calc <https://www.libreoffice.org/discover/calc/>`_ or
 `Gnumeric <http://www.gnumeric.org/>`_.

 Let's look at the first few lines of the log file. ::

-    $ head beastling.log
+    $ head ie_vocabulary.log
     [...
 Numbers are stochastic and may vary
     Sample	prior	likelihood	posterior	treeHeight
     0	-11.466785941356303     -5434.4533277100645     -5445.920113651421      2.930099025192108